howardosborne/locust_for_jmeter_users/adding_transactions.md

    To get all results

 ## running headless
-if you want to run the test headess, you can get the results by adding the command line argument --log_transactions_in_file True by default it will be False
+if you want to run the test headless, you can get the results by adding the command line argument --log_transactions_in_file True by default it will be False